Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 As you know, from the introduction to the Camino Primitivo, the official start is at the Cathedral of Oviedo.

-You leave the cathedral at the plaque directly across from the statue of King Alfonso II just to the left of the main entrance (see article on Oviedo for more information.)
+You will leave the cathedral at the plaque directly across from the statue of King Alfonso II just to the left of the main entrance (see article on Oviedo for more information.)
 This street is the Calle del Águila.
 Walk a few meters north and take the first left onto the Calle Schultz.
 Walk barely 100 meters, and turn right onto the Plaza San Juan.
 50 meters later, turn left onto the Calle Jovellanos followed by an immediate right onto the Calle Luna.

 Don't forget to continue to look down on the pavement for a bronze shell, whenever there is an intersection, to confirm that you are going the correct way!
 There are there, but very easy to miss.
 Remember to always go toward the point on the shell where the rays come together.

-Follow the Calle Argañosa for 3/4 kilometer.
-Come to a small roundabout, stay right and turn right immediately onto a side street and pedestrian way toward the Argañosa train station.
+Come to a small roundabout, stay right and turn right immediately onto a side street and pedestrian way toward the Argañosa train station, pictured below.
 You will see the Bar Choque on the corner, and your first concrete waymark (mojón) and information board ahead.
 Follow the yellow arrows to cross the railroad tracks up and over on a pedestrian bridge.
 This is a key landmark to find, after about 2.5 kilometers from the start at the cathedral.

 After crossing the railroad tracks, stay high and to the left and take the first left turn onto the Calle Bermudo I. Walk on this street for about 100 meters to the first roundabout, staying straight through, passing the Familia Market.